se-edu/learningresources/contents/javascript/Javascript-promises.md

 }, 1000);
 ```

 However, this fix will only go so far.
-If we had another `setTimeout()` that depended on the result of the earlier `setTimeout()`, we would have to nest the functions within each other which would make for unreadable code as follows.
+If we had another `setTimeout()` that depended on the result of the earlier `setTimeout()`, we would have to nest the functions within each other which would make for hard-to-read code as follows.

 ```javascript
 var x = "I have not been updated";